opencollaborativeclass/OpenResearch/Open source writing using Git.md

 Being afraid of losing [this blog](http://technikhil.wordpress.com/2012/01/14/open-source-writing-using-git/), I copy and paste it here.
-If anyone could tell me how to contact the author please let me know.
+If anyone could tell me how I could contact the author please let me know.
 Thanks.

 Open source writing using Git